kyleghousel/nkp52/user-stories.md

 User story: As a user, I want to sort or filter sound clips by mood or keyword to find the right Nihar reaction.
 Details: Add dropdown or checkbox UI to sort alphabetically or filter by tag/category.
 Update displayed list based on user selection.

----

-## Stretch Stories

-### Fetch data about Nihar's car from a Car API

-User story: As a user, I want to learn detailed specs about Nihar’s car via real-time API data.
-Details: Use a public car-related API (or a mock response if needed).
-Fetch based on make/model.
-Display HP, trim, etc.

-### Make Car Page interactive with Nihar's car data

-User story: As a user, I want to interact with Nihar’s car info in a fun way (like toggling fun facts).
-Details: Add buttons to toggle specs, a quiz, or even an animated "rev engine" interaction with sound and CSS.